stashed/docs/docs/guides/latest/advanced-use-case/clone-pvc.md

 Here,

 - `spec.target.volumeMounts` specifies the directory where the newly created PVC will be mounted inside the restore job.
-- `spec.rules[*].paths` specifies the file paths that will be restored from the backed up data.
+- `spec.target.rules[*].paths` specifies the file paths that will be restored from the backed up data.
 - `spec.target.volumeClaimTemplates:` a list of PVC templates that will be created by Stash to restore the respective backed up data.
   - `name` specifies the name of the volume mountPath.
 This name must be the same as the volumeClaimTemplate name.
   - `mountPath` must be same `mountPath` as the original volume because Stash stores absolute path of the backed up files.
 If you use different `mountPath` for the restored volume the backed up files will not be restored into your desired volume.